-Below is an overview of the city's water and wastewater treatments plants that services a population of approximately 530,000, throughout Raleigh, Garner, Rolesville, Wake Forest, Knightdale, Wendell, and Zebulon.
+Below is an overview of the city's water and wastewater treatment plants that serve a population of approximately 530,000, throughout Raleigh, Garner, Rolesville, Wake Forest, Knightdale, Wendell, and Zebulon.

 Water Treatment Plants

 - 2 city owned and operated plants

 - provides drinking water for approximately 180,000 metered customers

 Wastewater Treatment Plants